Brookshire Cypress Fulshear Jersey Village Katy

 Why Is Hemorrhoid Banding Done?

-Hemorrhoid banding may be done to treat internal hemorrhoid symptoms and reduce recurring bleeding or prolapse.
+Hemorrhoid banding may be done to treat internal hemorrhoid symptoms and reduce recurring bleeding, irritation, or prolapse.
+Bright red blood with bowel movements may be related to internal hemorrhoids, but other causes should be ruled out by a GI specialist.

 Rectal bleeding